 The IBM-Microsoft deal is one of the most important moments in tech history, for it involved a crucial decision to use Microsoft's DOS program instead of Gary Kildall's Control Program for Microcomputers (CP/M), the leading operating system at the time, for IBM's first personal computer, the IBM PC.
 IBM's choice of Microsoft over CP/M shaped the entire PC industry.
 Had Kildall struck the deal instead, Microsoft might never have become the giant it did, and the tech landscape could look very different today.

 Microsoft's agreement with IBM had two critical clauses that shaped the future of computing.
 The first is Non-Exclusive Licensing, meaning Microsoft retained the right to sell MS-DOS to other companies, while IBM got its own branded version called PC-DOS.
-This meant when IBM PC clones from Compaq, Dell, and others exploded in the 1980s, they all paid Microsoft--not IBM--for DOS.
+This meant that when IBM PC clones from Compaq, Dell, and others exploded in the 1980s, they all paid Microsoft - not IBM - for DOS.
 Secondly, there was a Per-Copy Royalty clause.
 IBM paid Microsoft a small royalty ($1 to $5 per copy) for every PC sold with DOS.
 Over time, as the IBM PC became the industry standard, this turned into billions in revenue for Microsoft.

 IBM believed the deal was just about licensing an OS for its hardware.
 They didn't foresee the clone market, so they didn't demand exclusivity.
 Meanwhile, Microsoft kept full control of the software rights.
 IBM thought hardware was king, for they assumed profits would come from selling PCs.
 Microsoft bet on software and structured the deal so that even IBM's competitors would pay Microsoft.
 By the late 1980s, MS-DOS was on nearly every PC, while IBM's control over the PC market eroded, primarily due to lower cost competitors.
 IBM sold its PC division to Lenovo in 2005, marking the end of an era for the company that invented the modern personal computer.